Marketing

 Perception

-An example of perception could be, that Red Bull is the best energy drink, and Starbucks the best coffee, but of course that’s just the perception among consumers, it’s hardly likely to be true.
-However, why brands and products that come first, like those aforementioned, are considered the best, is not just perception it’s also the result of another immutable law of marketing: The law of category.
+An example of perception could be that Red Bull is the best energy drink, and Starbucks the best coffee, but of course, that’s just the perception among consumers.
+It’s hardly likely to be true.
+However, why brands and products that come first, like those aforementioned, are considered the best is not just perception.
+It’s also the result of another immutable law of marketing: The law of category.

 Category

 Create a new category so your product or business can be first in it.
-Red Bull and Starbucks came out as leaders in new categories and soon competitors followed.
+Red Bull and Starbucks came out as leaders in new categories, and soon competitors followed.
 Some of them produced far better products, but what did they lack?
-Yes, you got it – ‘first in the mind’ of their consumers.
+Yes, you got it – ‘first in mind’ of their consumers.
 See how all Al Reis and Jack Trout’s laws are all interconnected?
 No one law rules supreme!

 First in mind

-To become first in the minds of consumers, it’s perception, and perception is illusionary and founded on something else, like being first in the category and ‘being first is better than being better’.
+To become first in the minds of consumers, it’s perception, and perception is illusionary and founded on something else, like being first in the category and ‘being first is better than being better.

-Yes, we’re going around in circles, hence non marketers struggle the most with how marketing works and more so today than in previous years, as there’s far less focus on transactional advertising now and more investment in collaborative online marketing strategies.
+Yes, we’re going around in circles.
+Hence non-marketers struggle the most with how marketing works and more so today than in previous years, as there’s far less focus on transactional advertising now and more investment in collaborative online marketing strategies.

 Illusion Is Real

-The plethora of marketing channels, tools, apps to use and dashboards to monitor the lot, more often hinder than assist the non-marketer.
+The plethora of marketing channels, tools, apps to use, and dashboards to monitor the lot more often hinder than assist the non-marketer.
 But can you imagine marketing today without them?
 We need social media, blogs, mobile apps and automation tools.

 As we near the end of this article, our thoughts turn to how we will share it with our social media followers and our email list.
-Taking this action is very important as marketing relies on it’s intended audience taking action, with likes, and shares and of course clicks of the EDM in their email inbox.
+Taking this action is very important as marketing relies on its intended audience taking action, with likes, and shares and, of course, clicks of the EDM in their email inbox.

 Share your thoughts and comments with us below.